 For details on setting up a Web server, consult the documentation for your operating system.
 When setting up a Web server for this purpose, it is generally appropriate to accept the default settings (such as using port 80 for an HTTP server) and permissions.
-For details about port usage, see Port Usage Tables on page 242.
+For details about port usage, see Port Usage Tables.